Sorry, you need to enable JavaScript to visit this website.

 • Abduction of a patient/resident of any age

-• Sexual abuse/assault on a patient within or on the grounds of a health care setting
+• Sexual abuse/assault on a patient or staff member within or on the grounds of a healthcare setting

-• Death or significant injury of a patient or staff member resulting from a physical assault (i.e., battery) that occurs within or on the grounds of a health care setting
+• Death or serious injury of a patient or staff member resulting from a physical assault (i.e., battery) that occurs within or on the grounds of a healthcare setting

-Most Never Events are very rare.
+Most never events are very rare.
 For example, a 2006 study estimated that a typical hospital might experience a case of wrong-site surgery once every 5 to 10 years.
-However, when Never Events occur, they are devastating to patients–71% of events reported to the Joint Commission over the past 12 years were fatal–and may indicate a fundamental safety problem within an organization.
+However, when Never Events occur, they are devastating to patients and may indicate a fundamental safety problem within an organization.
 Although individual events are uncommon, on a population basis, many patients still experience these serious errors.
 A 2013 study estimated that more than 4000 surgical never events occur yearly in the United States.

 The Joint Commission has recommended that hospitals report "sentinel events" since 1995.
 Sentinel events are defined as "a patient safety event (not primarily related to the natural course of a patient's illness or underlying condition) that reaches a patient and results in death, severe harm (regardless of duration of harm), or permanent harm (regardless of severity of harm)."
+The Joint Commission publishes an annual report of sentinel events reported during the prior year.
 The NQF's Never Events are also considered sentinel events by the Joint Commission.
 The Joint Commission mandates performance of a root cause analysis after a sentinel event.
 The Leapfrog Group recommends that in addition to an RCA, organizations should disclose the error and apologize to the patient, report the event, and waive all costs associated with the event.

 Current Context